 o Delivering on Hydrogen.
 The U.S. Department of Energy (DOE) is scaling up hydrogen technologies to support the global transition to clean energy, including by ramping up investments in research, development, and demonstration to pursue the Hydrogen Shot goal of reducing the cost of clean hydrogen to $1/kg by 2031.
 It is also working to strengthening international collaboration on standards and certification.

 o Launching International Energy Earthshots Partnerships.
-DOE is now taking its signature Energy Earthshots Initiative global by collaborating with Canada on long duration storage, India on hydrogen, and other countries to tackle climate change through innovation, creating good jobs, and driving down energy costs.
+DOE is now taking its signature Energy Earthshots Initiative global by collaborating with India on hydrogen, and other countries to tackle climate change through innovation, creating good jobs, and driving down energy costs.

 o Expanding the Carbon Management Challenge.
 The Challenge recognizes the urgency of deploying, at scale, carbon capture, utilization and storage and carbon dioxide removal as key to keep the goal of limiting average global temperature rise to 1.5 degrees Celsius goal within reach – in addition to the utmost efforts to reduce greenhouse gas emissions.
 Members of the Challenge, co-sponsored by Brazil, Canada, Indonesia, the United Kingdom, and the United States, advance a global goal of expanding carbon management projects to reach gigaton scale annually by 2030.
 New countries include Iceland, Indonesia, Mozambique, Netherlands, and Romania.